pgasper/tailnet-arr-stack/README.md

    - **Username**: `admin`
    - **Password**: `adminadmin` or get password with docker logs qbittorrent

-   *Note: The default credentials may have changed, please check the documentation for updates on this.
-In most cases, qBittorrent Web UI will generate a temporary password when the container is started.
+   *Note: qBittorrent Web UI will generate a temporary password when the container is first created and started.
 To view this password, check the logs for this container with the command: `docker logs qbittorrent`*

 1. Once logged in, click the gear icon to go to **Options**.
 2. Under the **Downloads** tab, configure the backup settings as follows: